Big cats seized from Tiger King Park taken in by sanctuaries

 The Lowes, who have been accused of mistreating their animals, are best known for their appearance in the popular "Tiger King" docu-series.

-"I am thankful for the coordinated effort of several reputable sanctuaries and federal agencies to ensure these cats were safely removed," founder and executive director of the Wildcat Sanctuary Tammy Thies said in the sanctuary's Facebook post.
+"I am thankful for the coordinated effort of several reputable sanctuaries and federal agencies to ensure these cats were safely removed," Tammy Thies, the founder and executive director of the Wildcat Sanctuary, said on Facebook.

 The Minnesota sanctuary said several of the seized animals are being cared for at their rescue facility while the government seeks permanent forfeiture.
 It also offered to transport and supply a permanent home to each of Tiger King Park's smaller cats if needed.